 6.22.2 Guidance to language users

-Follow the guidance of TR 24772-1 clause 6.22.5;
+Follow the guidance contained in TR 24772-1 clause 6.22.5;

 Ensure that it is not logically possible to reach a reference to a variable before it is assigned.
 The example above illustrates just such a case where the programmer wants to print the value of x but has not assigned a value to x – this proves that there is missing, or bypassed, code needed to provide x with a meaningful value at runtime.